Search via Quantum Walk: Introduction

 The initial state of the algorithm is explicitly related to the stationary distribution $\pi$ of $P$.
-At each step, the right end-point of an edge~$(x,y)$ is ``mixed'' over the neighbours of~$x$, and then the left end-point is mixed over the neighbours of the new right end-point.
-We will distinguish again three types of cost generalizing those of the classical search.
+At each step, the right end-point of an edge~$(x,y)$ is ``mixed'' over the neighbors of~$x$, and then the left end-point is mixed over the neighbors of the new right end-point.
+We again distinguish three types of cost generalizing those of the classical search.
 They are of the same order as the corresponding costs in the algorithms of Ambainis and Szegedy.
-Some operations of the algorithms not entering into these costs will not be accounted for.
-This is justified by the fact that in all quantum search algorithms the overall complexity is of the order of the accounted part expressed in the specific costs.
+Some operations of the algorithms not entering into these costs are not taken into account.
+This is justified by the fact that in all quantum search algorithms the overall complexity is of the order of the accounted part, which is expressed in terms of the costs below.

 \begin{itemize}\reduceitem